Does honey have proteins?

 Proline

 Proline is the main amino acid in honey, added by the bee, which also helps in measuring the honey ripeness (von der Ohe et al., 1991).
 Normal honeys have an average of 200 mg/kg.
 If honey has a value below 180 mg/kg, this will indicate an adultery of honey, by sugar addition.
-Yet, the proline content of honey varies greatly from honey to honey and it is not possible to classify unifloral honey on the basis of proline content only.
+Yet, the proline content of honey varies greatly from honey to honey and it is not possible to classify unifloral honey on the basis of proline content alone.

 The proline content is easily determined by photometry (Bogdanov et al., 1997).